SalishSeaCast/tools/docs/results_server/index.rst

 The sub-directories there are:

 * :file:`/results/SalishSea/forecast/`
-    Results from the nowcast system daily forecast runs
+    Results from the nowcast system daily forecast runs.
+    Forecast for :kbd:`day + 1` based on restart file from nowcast run for :kbd:`day`, same atmospheric and river run-off forcing,
+    and updated western boundary sea surface height forcing.

+    Earliest daily results directory is :file:`/results/SalishSea/forecast/20nov14/`.
+    Most,
+    but not all dates since then are available.
+    :file:`forecast/` runs are secondary priority
+    (below :file:`nowcast/`)
+    when the nowcast automation system has difficulties.

+    See :ref:`NowcastResults` for details of the configuration and model parameter values changes over time.

 * :file:`/results/SalishSea/forecast2/`
-    Results from the nowcast system daily forecast2 runs
+    Results from the nowcast system daily forecast2 runs.
+    Forecast for :kbd:`day + 2` based on restart file from forecast run for :kbd:`day + 1`,
+    updated atmospheric,
+    river run-off forcing,
+    and western boundary sea surface height forcing.

+    Earliest daily results directory is :file:`/results/SalishSea/forecast2/28nov14/`.
+    Most,
+    but not all dates since then are available.
+    :file:`forecast2/` runs are lowest priority
+    (below :file:`forecast/`)
+    when the nowcast automation system has difficulties.

+    See :ref:`NowcastResults` for details of the configuration and model parameter values changes over time.

 * :file:`/results/SalishSea/nowcast/`
-    Results from the nowcast system daily nowcast runs
+    Results from the nowcast system daily nowcast runs.

+    Earliest daily results directory is :file:`/results/SalishSea/nowcast/27oct14/`.

+    See :ref:`NowcastResults` for details of the configuration and model parameter values changes over time.

 * :file:`/results/SalishSea/nowcast-green/`
     Results from the nowcast system daily nowcast green ocean runs.